zephyrproject-rtos/trusted-firmware-m/docs/design_docs/services/stateless_rot_service.rst

 Similar stateless services in a partition could be grouped, and assign one ``SID`` for the group.
 The ``type`` parameter in ``psa_call()`` could be extended to identify the service in group.
-In this case, it is recommended to use consecutive value for ``type``.
+In this case, it is recommended to use consecutive values for ``type``.

-It is recommended that each Seccure Partition declares one stateless service and uses the type parameter to distinguish different stateless services.
+It is recommended that each Secure Partition declares one stateless service and uses the type parameter to distinguish different stateless services.
 Therefore, more stateless services can be supported.